mgsosna/mattsosna.com/_posts/careers/2020-12-05-DS-transition-2.md

 You'll need far more than intro stats if you're expected to inform major decisions like public policy or the direction your company takes<sup>[[3]](#3-ok-so-how-much-stats-do-i-actually-need)</sup>, but basic stats may be more than enough if your role is deep in the engineering side of data science.
 Similarly, if you're in a field where you actually *do* have access to all the data in a process, such as analyzing [Internet of Things (IoT)](https://www.zdnet.com/article/what-is-the-internet-of-things-everything-you-need-to-know-about-the-iot-right-now/) sensor data or applying [natural language processing](https://en.wikipedia.org/wiki/Natural_language_processing) to legal documents, then you'll want a deep dive on additional stats skills, like [time series analysis](https://www.statisticssolutions.com/time-series-analysis/), [clustering](https://en.wikipedia.org/wiki/Cluster_analysis), and [anomaly detection](https://www.anodot.com/blog/what-is-anomaly-detection/).

 Consider the following concepts, then, as a *starting point* that you can then build off and tailor to your specific role.
-I'm assuming you have some basic familiarity with stats but maybe haven't done a deep dive into the nuances of assumptions, coefficients, residuals, etc. (If you're a newcomer to stats, check out an upcoming "Model fundamentals" series of posts with lots of content from earlier drafts of this post!)
+I'm assuming you have some basic familiarity with stats but maybe haven't done a deep dive into the nuances of assumptions, coefficients, residuals, etc.

-Here are (some!) stats essentials I think any data scientist should feel comfortable explaining to both technical and non-technical audiences:
+Here are (some!<sup>[[4]](#4-ok-so-how-much-stats-do-i-actually-need)</sup>) stats essentials I think any data scientist should feel comfortable explaining to both technical and non-technical audiences:

 * **Experimental design:** sampling and bias, control groups, correlation vs. causation
 * **Comparisons between groups:** t-tests, ANOVA